blbadger/blbadger.github.io/secret-lms.md

 In general we see that CLM recovery success (ie predicting next tokens accurately) is negatively correlated with noninvertibility, and this is true too if one varies the number of training steps taken for noninvertibility training before proceeding to combined CLM + NI training for causal recovery: for example, training on 300 or more steps for noninvertibility results in substantial difficulties in causal recovery but the resulting embeddings are highly non-invertible, whereas training for only 50 steps results in much easier causal recovery but the resulting embeddings are easier to invert.
 This leads to the question: can a (generalizable) causal language modeling recovery occur that does not also lead to substantial increases in noninvertibility?

 In other words, how can we make a $S_c$ useful for next token prediction while maintaining noninvertibility?
 One straightforward way to approach this problem is to recall that the prediction of a single next token only requires a fraction of input information, specifically only enough information to identify around 7% of input tokens (see [this link](https://arxiv.org/pdf/2602.13466) for more on this topic).
 We don't want to remove input information necessarily, only make it easier for our secret encoder to obfuscate it while remaining useful for token prediction, and this can be done by learning to predict only a fraction of next tokens of a given input (as the models are causal, the last fraction).
-Specifically, we can train for say n=100 steps for noninvertibility only and then n=300 steps for For a c=4 compressive model, the results of doing so for s=10 samples are as follows:
+Specifically, we can train for say n=100 steps for noninvertibility only and then n=300 steps for For a c=4 compressive model, the results of doing so for s=10 secret models (here the test dataset inputs are contained in the training dataset, such that the only difference between test and train data is the identity of the secret tag prepended) are as follows:

 | Non-masked token fraction |  Cross Entropy Loss | Token Accuracy  |
 |---|---|---|